CryZe/furious-fish-auto-splitter/README.md

 An auto splitter for [Furious Fish](https://furiousfishllc.itch.io/furious-fish), a game that BoxBox, Michael Reeves, and LilyPichu have been working on in their Game Jam which started on 2024-06-27.
-The auto splitter is currently compatible with all versions since 1.6.
+The auto splitter is currently compatible with version 2.0.

 You can configure the auto splitter to split at various heights or only at the end.
 You need to create splits for each multiple that you choose and one for the